MohitGoel92/Power-BI/README.md

   - Don't use two-way filters when one-way filters will get the job done.
 - Hide fields from the report view to prevent invalid filter context.
   - Recommend hiding foreign keys from the data tables so that users can only access valid fields.
 This will make their work easier and more accurate.

+# Analysing Data with DAX Calculations

+**DAX:** Data Analysis Exressions.

+DAX is the formula language that drives Power BI.
+With DAX we can:

+- Add calculated columns and measures to the model, using intuitive syntax.
+- Go beyond the capabilities of traditional "grid-style" formulas, with powerful and flexible functions built specifically to work with relational data models.

+### Calculated Columns

+Calculated columns allow us to add new, formula-based columns to tables.

+- There is no A1-style references; calculated columns refer to entire tables or columns.
+In excel, we are able to apply formulas on a cell by cell basis, but in Power BI they impact the whole table or column.
+- Calculated columns generate values for each row, which are visible within tables in the data view.
+- Calculated columns understand row context; they're great for defining properties based on information in each row, but generally useless for aggregation (SUM, COUNT, etc).

+**Note:** As a rule of thumb, use calculated columns when we wish to stamp static, fixed values to each row in a table, or use the query editor.
+Do not use calculated columns for aggregation formulas, or to calculate fields for the "values" area of a visualisation; use measures instead.

+**Note:** Calculated columns are typically used for filtering data, rather than creating numerical values.